awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_limits.md

 To view the quotas for GuardDuty, open the [Service Quotas console](https://console.aws.amazon.com/servicequotas/home)\.
 In the navigation pane, choose **AWS services** and select **Amazon GuardDuty**\.

-To request a quota increase, see [Requesting a Quota Increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.
+To request a quota increase, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.

 Your AWS account has the following quotas for Amazon GuardDuty per Region\.